 Figure 2-2.
-NOAA satellite image of Hurricane Ivan in September of 2004.
-The bands of strong winds, rain and storm surge spread from Louisiana to Florida.
+NOAA satellite image of Hurricane Katrina on August 29, 2005.
+Although it was a Category 3 at landfall, the band of strong winds, rain and storm surge spread from Louisiana to Alabama.

 It is important to note that the Saffir-Simpson Scale only illustrates the "sustained winds" of a hurricane.
 Wind gusts can reach up to 135 mph for a Category 2 storm and up to 160 mph for a Category 3 storm.